 The Siberian Husky is a happy-go-lucky dog with lots of energy.
 These dogs are highly affectionate and almost never meet a stranger.
 The German Shepherd is an extremely loyal dog with a drive to please its people.
 They would put their life on the line for you.
 The mix of these two dogs results in a highly intelligent, friendly, and loyal dog.
 Read on below to see the different traits and temperaments your Gerberian Shepsky could exhibit!

-Gerberian Shepsky puppies range in price from $350-$850.
-When looking to buy a Gerberian Shepsky be sure to research the breeder and make sure they are practicing ethical breeding routines.
+When looking to welcome a Gerberian Shepsky into your home, be sure to research the breeder and make sure they are practicing ethical breeding routines.
 A reputable breeder will be happy to answer questions about the health of the parent dogs and will have done health testing and temperament testing on the parent dogs before breeding.
-You should also take a tour of the breeding facility or home where the dogs are bred and kept.
-It is a major red flag if a breeder refuses to show you where the dogs are bred and raised.

 Temperament & Intelligence of the Gerberian Shepsky